bbrunner11/jobcoin-mixer/README.md

 How the mixer works:

   1. You either fund your account or know your address balance.
      2. You tell the mixer service who you are via address, as well which alternate accounts you own that you want mixed in.
-a)